alexandreLamarre/SortVisualizer/README.md

 # Sort Algorithm Visualizer

+In general, sorting algorithms take an array of numbers, usually integers, and sort them in ascending(or descending) order.

-This is a web-app that visualizes 12+ common sorting algorithms using 1 and 2 dimensional data.
+This project is a web-app that visualizes 12+ common sorting algorithms using 1 and 2 dimensional data.
 It uses several different and interchangeable methods for data visualization.

 | Example of merge sort | Example of dual pivot quick sort | Example of tim sort | Example of radix sort |
 | :-------------------: | :------------------------------: | :-----------------: | :-------------------: |